 WHY DONATIONS ARE ACCEPTED

 Corie and Youngna are excited, but overwhelmed!
 The management of the project has begun to take on a life of its own with new requirements, needs and aspirations.
-These include server space, a secure database of participants, an active website and most importantly, a technological infrastructure that can support a constant flow of interested letter writers, their changes of address and entry and exit from the project.
+These include server space, a secure database of participants, an active website and a technological infrastructure that can support a constant flow of interested letter writers, their changes of address and entry and exit from the project and lastly but probably most importantly our office space which hosts many writers and editors who are both local and who travel to work for us.
 Donations to the MLP will be applied directly to the project’s operational costs.
-Quite unexpectedly, we have received unique gift baskets that apparently were sent from some very special people.
+Recently there were 2 very unexpected and much appreciated donations.
+The first donation was a surprise for a couple of reasons- firstly we had just moved into our office space and thing were in definite need of some TLC, secondly the donation pertained directly to this need!
+We received an a package from the only store Clean It Supply, full of janitorial supplies – mops, scrubbers, a janitorial cart with a bottle of top of the line floor cleaner and a commercial back pack vacuum cleaner.
+This strange and thoughtful donation was completely fantastic and surprisingly exactly what we needed, especially that vacuum cleaner.
+Receiving a donation like this made cleaning up feel actually FUN!
+The chief editor- Dan Spats spent just one afternoon getting all of the construction dust out of the space.
+The other surprising donations we’ve received were sent from some very special people.
 When Corie opened the first elegant canvas gift basket with leather trim she found several bottles of Cabernet Sauvignon, and Merlo along with delightful gourmet nibbles.
 Tucked into an engraved metal fortune cookie was a substantial check!
 The second gift basket contained Dom Perignon champagne and caviar with fluted glasses.
 Hidden in this gift basket was another generous check.
 Needless to say, this was a wonderful start and will help keep the project afloat.

 ABOUT THE PROJECT